Data Protection and Privacy Statement

 You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (f) of Article 6(1) GDPR (processing to pursue legitimate interests not overridden by the Data Subjects’ interests).

 If you object, we will no longer process your personal data unless we demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

-Objections do not have to follow any particular form and should ideally be sent to: email@example.com
+Objections do not have to follow any particular form and should ideally be sent via e-mail to: firstname.lastname@example.org

 Our websites sometimes use “cookies”.
 Cookies do not cause any damage on your computer and contain no viruses.
 The purpose of cookies is to make our service more user friendly, effective and secure.
 A cookie is a small text file placed on your computer and saved by your browser.